 \subsection{$\tE_1$-modules over $\tE_n$-algebras and their fundamental groupoids}

 We recall the notion of an $\tE_1$-module over an $\tE_n$-algebra and explain its relation to modules over monoidal categories.

-By an \emph{operad}, we mean a symmetric colored operad in spaces (see e.g.\,\cite{BergerMoerdijkColoredOperads}) For a subspace $X\subseteq\bfR^n$, we let $\cD^k(X)$ be the space of tuples of $k$ disjoint embeddings of the closed unit disc $D^n$ into $X$ that are compositions of scalings and translations.
-Recall the one-colored operad $\cD^\bullet(D^n)$ of little $n$-discs \cite{BoardmanVogt, MayGeometry} with $k$-operations $\cD^k(D^n)$ and operadic composition induced by composition of embeddings.
+By an \emph{operad}, we mean a symmetric coloured operad in spaces (see e.g.~\cite[Sect.\,1.1]{BergerMoerdijkColoredOperads}), and an \emph{algebra} over such is understood in the usual sense (see e.g.~\cite[Sect.\,1.1]{BergerMoerdijkColoredOperads}).
+For a subspace $X\subseteq\bfR^n$, we let $\cD^k(X)$ be the space of tuples of $k$ embeddings of the closed disc $D^n$ into $X$ that have disjoint interiors and are compositions of scalings and translations.
+Recall the one-coloured operad $\cD^\bullet(D^n)$ of little $n$-discs \cite{BoardmanVogt,MayGeometry} with $k$-operations $\cD^k(D^n)$ and operadic composition induced by composing embeddings.